zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-modify.md

 ## Restore instance quantity

-A well-formed request for reducing the reserved quantity should always succeed no matter the number of VMs associated with the reservation.
+A well-formed request for reducing the reserved quantity should always succeed no matter the number of VMs associated to the reservation.
 However, increasing the reserved quantity might require more quota and for Azure to fulfill the request for more capacity.
 In a rare scenario in which Azure can't fulfill the request to increase the reserved quantity for existing reservations, the reservation might go into a *Failed* state and become unavailable until the reserved quantity is restored to the original amount.

 > [!NOTE]
-> If a reservation is in a *Failed* state, all the VMs that are associated with the reservation continue to work as normal.
+> If a reservation is in a *Failed* state, all the VMs that are associated to the reservation continue to work as normal.

 For example, let's say `myCapacityReservation` has 5 instances reserved.
 You request 5 extra instances, which makes the total reserved quantity equal to 10.
 However, because of a constrained capacity situation in the region, Azure can't fulfill the extra 5 instances that you requested.
 In this case, `myCapacityReservation` fails to meet its intended state of 10 reserved instances and goes into a *Failed* state.